 Internet Relay Chat (IRC) is a form of real time chat designed for group (channel) communication or private communication via private messaging.
 IRC was created back in 1988 by Jarkko Oikarinen, and since then, its popularity has grown and grown.
 IRC is an open protocol using TCP (sometimes TLS) working on a server/client model.
 The standard server port is TCP 6667, but it’s also run under several other nearby ports (6668, 6669, etc.) On the IRC server, there are many channels, each created for a purpose, for a group of people of similar interest.
 Channels and users have modes which are represented by letters.
 Becoming familiar with the common IRC modes will help you quickly identify a wide range of information.
 For more information, please refer to the Wikipedia IRC entry.

 HexChat is an IRC client that lets you connect to various IRC servers.
 HexChat is not installed by default in Kali Linux but it can easily be installed as follows:

 After running HexChat for the first time, you should see a window similar to the one below.

 Complete the appropriate Username Information fields, select freenode from the Networks list, and click Connect.
-You MUST register your nickname with freenode (and then login) in order to be able to speak in our #offsec channel.
+You MUST register your nickname with freenode (and then login) in order to be able to join in our #offsec channel.
 This will also prevent others from using the same nickname as you on the freenode IRC network.
 Once you have found an available nickname, register it by typing the following command in the HexChat window:

 Once you have registered your nick, you will need to identify with NickServ each time you connect to the server as follows, being extremely careful not to expose your password to a public channel: